Longest Football Throw: How Can You Get there?

 5. Josh Allen

 Josh Allen is at number 5 in the list but number 1 overall when it comes to throwing capabilities.
 He has reportedly thrown the ball 80 yards in the air.
 Now that’s no small feat to achieve as a quarterback.
+To learn more about how quarterbacks train to achieve such greatness, click here!

 How Can You Throw To Your Maximum Capacity?